0watcher/2DO/README.md

 </div>

 ## About the project
-2DO is a simple old-school todo list with some additional features for start-up's with only one PC and no connection to the internet.
+Yet another simple old-school to-do list as single-executable with some additional features for companies with only one PC and no connection to the internet.

 ## Dependencies
 - clang with C++20